Flower7C3/bash-tools/README.md

 ### System Tools
 - `map-download` - Download maps from GeoApify or OpenStreetMap
 - `beeper` - Piano music player using system beep
+- `wallpaper-crop` - Automatic creation of wallpapers for vertical layout with aligned centers

 ## Installation